ROCm/rocm-install-on-linux/docs/how-to/native-install/index.rst

         * :doc:`meta-packages <./package-manager-integration>`

 See also: :doc:`/reference/system-requirements`.
-For any install issues, check :doc:`install-faq`.
+If you encounter install issues, you can refer to the :doc:`troubleshooting <install-faq>` page.